Türkiye

 The current name of the city derives from saffron, of which it was an important producer in Ottoman times, although now it is hardly cultivated in the area.

-What to see on the Safranbolu sightseeing tour
+What to see when visiting Safranbolu (our experience)

 One of the curiosities of the urban layout of Safranbolu is that the city is divided into three completely different areas.